eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/datetime-select.md

 ### selectLabel

 If provided, a `<label>` will be prepended before the Select element using the text provided by the value on this property.
-It will be linked (the label `for` attribute) to the select input via the `selectConfiguration.name` property.
+It will be linked (via the label `for` attribute) to the select input via the `selectConfiguration.name` property.

 - Type: `String`
 - Required: No